jordantcarlisle/jordantcarlisle/README.md

 ### Hi there, my name is Jordan 👋

-- 🔭 I’m currently working on https://www.jordancarlisle.com
+- 🔭 I’m currently working on [Sober Sidekick](https://sobersidekick.com)
-- 🌱 I’m currently learning data engineering, statistical analysis, and machine learning
+- 🌱 I’m currently mastering agentic driven engineering
-- 👯 I’m looking to collaborate on no-code projects that leverage data engineering
+- 👯 I’m looking to learn about health, economics, engineering, and philosophy
-- 🤔 I’m looking for help with how to architect modern data stacks
+- 🤔 I’m looking for help with how evolve an open-sourced [personal operating system](https://jordantcarlisle.github.io/personal-os/)
-- 💬 Ask me about how cryptocurrencies are changing the world
+- 🎥 Watch my TED Talk on tech that empowers health
-- 📫 How to reach me: https://twitter.com/jordantcarlisle
+- 📫 How to reach me: [@jordantcarlisle](https://x.com/jordantcarlisle)
-- 😄 Pronouns: (He/Him)
 - ⚡ Fun fact: I live in the mountain biking capital of the world